zcash/zips/zips/draft-ecc-explicit-fees.rst

 fee means that the hardware wallet must recompute the fee on its own and cannot simply display the value being committed to.

+Finally, this change will make it possible for light clients to determine the fee paid by a transaction without needing to download and inspect transparent inputs to the transaction.

 Requirements
 ============